-Custodial credit risk for deposits is the risk that, in the event of a bank failure, the Authority's deposits may not be returned to it.
+Custodial credit risk is the risk that, in the event of a bank failure, the Authority's deposits and/or investments may not be returned to it.
+The Authority does not have a formal policy with respect to the custodial credit risk.

-The Authority has two primary commercial banking relationships: RBS Citizens, N.A.
-(Citizens) is the Authority's primary depository bank, U.S. Bank National Association (U.S. Bank) is the Authority's trustee bank and holds all bond and related funds pursuant to the Trust Agreement.
+The Authority has two primary commercial banking relationships: Citizens Bank, N.A. ("Citizens") is the Authority's primary depository bank, U.S. Bank National Association ("U.S. Bank") is the Authority's trustee bank and holds all bond and related funds pursuant to the Trust Agreement.
 The Authority is party to a third party custodian agreement in which Citizens provides the Authority with collateral equal to the Authority's uninsured deposits and the custodian provides safekeeping services and holds the collateral on behalf of and for the benefit of the Authority.
 Pursuant to the agreement, eligible collateral is limited to only those obligations which are guaranteed as to the payment of principal and interest by the United States of America.
-All of the Authority's bank balances held by Citizens of \$51,739,380 and \$55,117,922 as of June 30, 2014 and 2013, respectively, were secured and fully collateralized pursuant to this agreement.
+All of the Authority's bank balances held by Citizens of \$34,620,246 and \$34,909,552 as of June 30, 2017 and 2016, respectively, were secured and fully collateralized pursuant to this agreement.